 We work with environmental scientists, economists, political scientists, sociologists, naturalists, conservationists. and specialists in nuclear energy, nuclear medicine, radioisotopes, and low-dose radiation, We focus on the most significant issues in the United States and what the United States should be doing to help make a better world.
 We work with advocates who are students and professionals in other fields, who are interested in the goals of EFN, EFN-USA and other EFN affiliates.

 We have a 12 person Board of Directors.
 They live in the United States, France, India and South Africa.
-We have a two person staff in Norway and the United States.
+We have a two person staff in the United States: a full time all volunteer president and a part time part remunerated, part volunteer director of technical web design and video production.
 Everyone is dedicated to helping you learn about and appreciate the fascinating aspects of nuclear energy and nuclear science, especially as they relate to improving the living standards for all humanity and cleaning up and protecting the environment.

 Topics We Cover

 Environmentalists for Nuclear - USA believes nuclear energy is awesome!
 Our current technology is robust, safe and economical.
 Unfortunately, it is usually perceived by the general public as something to be feared rather than revered.
 Our goal is to help alleviate those fears by offering up-to-date facts and expert information, in place of the over-exaggerated, ill-informed, and out-right fictional presentations in the media and on the web.